Catholic Indulgences: What They Actually Are (and Aren't)

 The 2025 Jubilee: What Just Ended

 Pope Francis proclaimed the Ordinary Jubilee of 2025 in the bull Spes Non Confundit (“Hope Does Not Disappoint,” after Romans 5:5), promulgated on 9 May 2024.
 He opened the Holy Door of St. Peter’s on Christmas Eve 2024.
 Francis died on 21 April 2025, before the Jubilee concluded; his successor, Pope Leo XIV—elected on 8 May 2025—closed the Holy Door of St. Peter’s on the Feast of the Epiphany, 6 January 2026.
-The Holy Doors at the three other Roman papal basilicas—St. John Lateran, St. Mary Major, and St. Paul Outside the Walls—were closed on 28 December 2025.23
+The Holy Doors at the three other Roman papal basilicas were closed on a staggered schedule that preceded St. Peter’s: St. Mary Major on 25 December 2025, St. John Lateran on 27 December 2025, and St. Paul Outside the Walls on 28 December 2025.23

 The 2025 Jubilee attached a plenary indulgence to a well-defined set of acts: pilgrimage through any of the four Roman Holy Doors; pilgrimage to a designated Jubilee church in one’s own diocese; and—significantly for the housebound and the sick—a substituted work of prayer and charity united to the suffering of the Church, for those unable to travel.
 In every case the ordinary conditions of Indulgentiarum Doctrina applied: sacramental confession, Eucharistic Communion, prayer for the pope’s intentions, interior detachment from all sin.24